-It was the dying wish of Civil War veteran John M. Teague to leave his wealth for the creation of this memorial arch.
+It was the dying wish of Civil War veteran John M. Teague to leave all the proceeds from his estate to create this memorial arch.

-Born in 1846 in New Sharon, Maine, Teague was orphaned at age seven.
-He joined the Civil War at the age of 16.
-He had no heirs and was predeceased by his young son.
+Born in 1846 in New Sharon, Maine, Teague was orphaned at age seven. in 1863 he abandoned his tannery apprenticeship to join the Civil War.
+He had no heirs having been predeceased by his young son.

 Below are excerpts from the Franklin Journal and Farmington Chronicle about the monument’s history and dedication.
-Thanks goes to the Farmington Historical Society for access to their archives of print versions of these newspapers.
+We thank the Farmington Historical Society for granting us access to their archives of print versions of these newspapers.
 The print on the later pages of the article is quite small, but legible on the downloadable PDF versions below.

 Mt.
 Blue Area Garden Club Support